How many times have you heard “wash your hands” lately?

 *This post contains affiliate links

-This project is suitable for beginners, however you do need to know how to warp, thread, and set up your rigid heddle loom for plain weave.
-If you don’t feel you are at that level just yet, I highly recommend my Woe to Go!
-Beginner Rigid Heddle Weaving class.
+This project is beginner-friendly, but you’ll need to know how to warp, thread, and set up your rigid heddle loom for plain weave.
+If you’re still learning, check out my Woe to Go!
+Beginner Rigid Heddle Weaving class. for step-by-step guidance.

 Both towel designs are quite adaptable and can be varied in many ways.
 I give you some ideas on how to go about this in the video class.